Hrishis2/pagerank/feedback/feedback.md

 Let us know if you have any questions as you continue working on the remaining code and report.

+### Blaine's Feedback
+Hi team!
+You guys are making great progress.
+One of the only TODOs left is to *explore how this randomness affects your algorithm* - through test cases and graphs with the epsilon parameter as we discussed prior if you so choose.

+In your report, explore this strangeness.
+What is is causing this?
+How did a engineer at Google solve this problem in PageRank?
+(Honestly, I am curious!
+Clearly it would be in their best interest to serve the same ordered/ranked pages to everyone to be consistent).
+What would you do if you were Sergey Brin / Larry Page in the early days of Google and you came across this issue.

+A plot of epsilon (e.g. how much error you are okay with) changes with input size N. You can also explore Big O() and Big Ω().
+A lot of the time we worry about the worst case situation and prioritize reducing it.
+However, perhaps users hardly ever come across the worst case situation and instead the "average" case situation is close to the best case situation.
+If we make an expensive tradeoff to minimize O() versus Ω(), that may not be the best thing to do.

+Either way, I have thrown out some ideas for you to explore.
+Feel free to email me if you want to discuss further or hop on a quick Zoom call!

 ## Week 4: 12/04 - 12/06